carbon-language/carbon-lang/docs/project/goals.md

 ## Language goals and priorities

-We believe Carbon must support:
+We are designing Carbon to support:

-1. Performance-critical software.
+-   Performance-critical software
-2. Software and language evolution.
+-   Software and language evolution
-3. Code that is easy to read, understand, and write.
+-   Code that is easy to read, understand, and write
-4. Practical safety and testing mechanisms.
+-   Practical safety and testing mechanisms
-5. Fast and scalable development.
+-   Fast and scalable development
-6. Modern OS platforms, hardware architectures, and environments.
+-   Modern OS platforms, hardware architectures, and environments
-7. Interoperability with and migration from existing C++ code.
+-   Interoperability with and migration from existing C++ code

-While many languages share subsets of these goals, what distinguishes Carbon is their combination.
-For the Carbon project, they are prioritized in the above order to help make clear what tradeoffs we intend to make.
-However, each and every goal remains critically important: **Carbon _must_ have excellent C++ interoperability and migration to be successful.**
+Many languages share subsets of these goals, but what distinguishes Carbon is their combination.
+Where it is necessary to make tradeoffs between these goals, we intend to roughly prioritize them in this order.

 ### Goals in detail